What is OVA?

 We try to keep the distance between students and teachers as small as possible.
 By encouraging open conversations and easy interaction, we aim to create a welcoming atmosphere that supports curiosity, creative research, and the sharing of ideas across all career stages.

-We also uphold a gender balance in selecting our instructors — not only to support the careers of young researchers equally, but also to provide students with a range of diverse and inspiring role models.
+We uphold a gender balance in selecting our instructors — not only to support the careers of young researchers equally, but also to provide students with a range of diverse and inspiring role models.

 The OVA spirit